Medicare Enrolled

 What this data tells you about Dr. Babin

-Dr. David Babin is an optician in Tampa, FL, with 20 years in practice.
+Dr. David Babin is an optician specialist in Tampa, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Babin performed 15,533 Medicare services across 2,604 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Babin received a total of $702 from 1 pharmaceutical and/or device company across 7 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in optician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.